 Regional areas with slower property markets, higher prices, and fewer real estate agents are often more likely to have higher real estate agent fees.
 While lower real estate fees are shown in city areas with lively property markets and a higher competition among real estate agents.
-In the case of SA’s capital Adelaide, the average commission rate in the capital is lower than Melbourne, Sydney and Brisbane, sitting at 1.93%, but is slightly higher than Sydney's.
+In the case of SA’s capital Adelaide, the average commission rate in the capital is lower than Melbourne and Brisbane, sitting at 1.93%, but is slightly higher than Sydney's.

 We recommend that while understanding averages in SA is great to help you make an informed decision, it’s not always a wise idea to make commissions the central deciding factor when choosing an agent.
 It’s a good idea to find a real estate agent who has more than just a good commission rate, you’ll want to find someone who’s confident, informed and an expert in their field.